mykaarma/daksha/README.md

   - Status Code 404 : Page not found
     - Please recheck that the correct endpoint is being hit.

+## Report Portal
+- Users can choose to integrate Daksha test reports with Report Portal.
+- To enable this integration, users need to provide specific environment variables:
+`REPORT_PORTAL_ENABLED`, `REPORT_PORTAL_PROJECT_NAME`, `REPORT_PORTAL_ENDPOINT`, `REPORT_PORTAL_TOKEN`.
+- To enable this functionality, set the value of `REPORT_PORTAL_ENABLED` to `True`.
+- Users must ensure that the Report Portal service is deployed and that the environment variable values align with the deployed service.
+- Run the command `docker compose -f docker-compose-reportportal.yml up -d` to initiate the build and deploy the project.

 ## #Environment Variables
 You can configure the application in a lot of ways by setting the following environment variables:
 * **STORAGE_PATH**